 Secretary-designee Karen Timberlake

-Karen Timberlake returns to the Department of Health Services after 10 years away from government service.
+Karen Timberlake returned to the Department of Health Services in January 2021, after 10 years away from government service.
 She most recently worked at Michael Best Strategies, supporting initiatives in health care and human services transformation.
 Before that, she directed the Population Health Institute at the University of Wisconsin School of Medicine and Public Health, worked to ensure higher quality health care at a lower cost with the Wisconsin Health Information Organization, and was an Assistant Attorney General with the Wisconsin Department of Justice.
 She served as Secretary at DHS from 2008-2010, guiding Wisconsin through the H1N1 pandemic virus response.

 Deputy Secretary Julie Willems Van Dijk